tusharsingh0928/Tushar-s-Mini-Bank/README.md

 ## Project Structure

 ├── account_login.py     # Account creation and login management
-├── transaction.py# Handle deposits, withdrawals, and mini-statements ├── alerts.py# Set balance thresholds and alerts
+├── transaction.py       # Handle deposits, withdrawals, and mini-statements
+├── alerts.py            # Set balance thresholds and alerts
-├── reports.py# Generate bank statements
+├── reports.py           # Generate bank statements
-├── main.py# Main script to run the console-based application ├── requirements.txt# List of dependencies
+├── main.py              # Main script to run the console-based application ├── requirements.txt     # List of dependencies
-└── README.md# Project documentation
+└── README.md            # Project documentation

 ## Dependencies

 - Python 3.x
+- bcrypt: For secure password hashing.
+- getpass: For secure password input.
+- colorama: For colored terminal text.

 You can install any additional dependencies using the `requirements.txt` file provided in the project.